 - Naloxone is not a cure for opioid addiction; additional treatment is required

-If you or a loved one struggle with opioid addiction, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with opioid addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 Take the first step toward long-term sobriety, call today.

 Buajordet, J; et al. “Adverse events after naloxone treatment of episodes of suspected acute opioid overdose.”
 European Journal of Emergency Medicine, 2004.
 Accessed July 18, 2019.

 Clarke, S; Dargan, P; Jones, A. “Naloxone in opioid poisoning: walking the tightrope.”
 BMJ, 2005.
 Accessed July 18, 2019.